leukemia-kispi/HiChIP-Analysis/README.md

 ## General Setup of Virtual Machine

-Initial setup of a new instance, running on Science Cloud UZH (https://cloud.s3it.uzh.ch/auth/login/?next=/).
-Example was done in an Ubuntu 20.04 image from scratch.
-VM with 32 core CPU and 128GB RAM was created for data processing.
+Original work was done by running Virtual Machines on Science Cloud UZH (https://cloud.s3it.uzh.ch/auth/login/?next=/).
+Examples were done in an VM of a Ubuntu 20.04 system.
+The VM was created with 32 core CPU and 128GB RAM for data processing.

-Access via the Ubuntu terminal on your working platform.
-Download Ubuntu application for your laptop to connect to the instance.
 Instructions for launching an instance and connecting is not covered here.
 Go to https://docs.s3it.uzh.ch/cloud/training/training_handout/ for details.
 For basic setup procedure proceed with below instructions.

 **Virtual machine update**